 Six baseballs are seemingly attached to his arm as he flashes the ‘OK’ sign and the colors involved in producing this card have given him a pink undershirt.
 Why?
 The year before, Zernial had tied an American League record with six home runs in three consecutive games during a hot stretch in May and a photo shoot was scheduled that resulted in the image that led to the card.
 He hit his seventh home run the day after the photo was snapped.
 Such an unusual shot wasn’t something collectors had seen on a baseball card before.
 It’s always been considered one of the highlights of the 1952 Topps set and has had a small premium over the common cards in the same series today.

 And of course, while the original photo is cool, the 1952 Topps card is our eBay Card of the Day.
 By the way, it’s an uncorrected error as in the biographical section as both ‘Philadelphia’ and ‘outfield’ are misspelled!
-Here is a link to one of the Zernial cards available on eBay.
 It’s not an expensive card, either.
 Low grade examples can be found for under $20 while ex-nm and better copies run $100 and up.
-You can see more ’52 Topps Zernial cards here.
+You can see ’52 Topps Zernial cards for sale here.